pesos/grofer/README.md

 ![grofer-proc-pid](images/README/grofer-proc-pid.png)

 Information provided:

 -	CPU utilization %

 -	Memory utilization %

 -	Child processes

 -	Number of voluntary and involuntary context switches

 -	Memory usage (RSS, Data, Stack, Swap)

+### `grofer export [-i Iterations] [-f File] [-r refreshRate] [-t type] [-p PID]`

+This allows exporting of profiled data either of system usage or data particular to that of a process.
+Data format is JSON by default, but XML support exists too!

+The flags are explained as follows:

+-	`-i, --iter`: Number of iterations to profile for.

+-	`-f, --filename`: Name of output file (exported data).

+-	`-r, --refresh`: Refresh rate, time interval between iterations (in milliseconds).

+-	`-t, --type`: Specify the output data format (JSON by default).
+Types supported are:

+	-	JSON: Specifically, LJSON, where each line consists of one JSON object which contain nested fields and values.

+-	`-p, --pid`: Specify PID of process to profile.